TariqAi/TariqAi/README.md

 <br />

 <img align="right" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="480" height="310" />
-Data analytics, passion for learning.
+Data analyst, passion for learning.
 I've took many certificates in courses that related to my major, I like to avail my time.
 I am also a productive person who can work efficient, I aim to keep learning and become a better version of myself every day.